VincentCCandela/VincentCCandela/README.md

 # I'm Vincent!

-I'm a Computer Engineering student at Boston University passionate about low-level kernel and gpu programming.
+I'm a Computer Engineering student at Boston University passionate about systems, kernel, and gpu programming.

 **Current Work**
 - FPGA implementation of machine learning models